iohkedu/plinth-dev-env/instructions/using-nix.md

 | :hourglass:   | When you will run your nix shell for the first time it may take a while until everything has build.|
 |---------------|:---------------------------------------------------------------------------------------------------|

-For instructions on how to run a nix shell that contains the development environment for Plutus, you can either:
+For instructions on how to run a nix shell that contains the development environment for Plinth, you can either:
 * clone [plutus-tx-template](https://github.com/IntersectMBO/plutus-tx-template/tree/main) repository and run inside the repository:
 ```console
 nix develop